gaurav1780/comp125_s2_2018/_collections copy/_03-classes-and-objects/01-object-oriented-programming.md

 ---
-title: "Introduction to Object-Oriented Programming"
+title: Introduction to Object-Oriented Programming
 ---
 # Introduction to Object-Oriented Programming

 -   Classes are models of real world entities inside our programs.